FuelLabs/sway/README.md

 ## Documentation

-For user documentation, including installing release builds, see the Sway Book: <https://fuellabs.github.io/sway/master/reference/>.
+For user documentation, including installing release builds, see the Sway Book: <https://fuellabs.github.io/sway/latest/>.

+Also view the technical reference for the Sway programming language: <https://fuellabs.github.io/sway/master/reference/>

 ## Building from Source